 What are the Australian Dangerous Good Code requirements for transporting lead acid batteries?

-You can download the current version of the ADG Code from the “Useful Links For Used Battery Transport Regulations” section below.
+You can download the current version of the ADG Code from the “Useful Links For Used Battery Transport Regulations” below.
 See Chapter 4.1.4 for a list of Packing Instructions including P801 for used lead acid batteries, Chapter 5.2 for Marking & Labeling requirements for Packages, Chapter 5.3 Placarding and Marking of Transport Units and Part 8 for Stowage & Restraint requirements.

 Packaging Requirements for New & Used Lead Acid Batteries when using a wood pallet